SF-4 Baculo Express ICM

 Product Details

-Use directly without adding additional ingredients
+Use directly without adding other ingredients

-amino acid
+amino acids

-pH, buffers, and acid-base indicators
+pH, buffers and acid-base indicators

-osmotic pressure
+Osmotic pressure

-Glutamine and glucose
+Glutamine and Glucose

-Serum-free culture was performed using SF-4 Baculo Express medium
+Serum-free culture using SF-4 Baculo Express medium

 产品表单